jhewes15/ZSConfigGen/README.md

 zsgen.SetPresample([value])
 zsgen.SetPostsample([value])
 zsgen.SetBaseThreshold([value])
+zsgen.SetBasePolarity([value])
 ```
-The function SetBaseThreshold defines a nominal zero suppression
+The functions SetBaseThreshold and SetBasePolarity define a nominal
-threshold value which is set as default for all channels.
-The user
+zero suppression threshold and polarity option which is set as
+default for all channels.
+The user can then set individual channel
-can then set individual channel thresholds for any channels which
+thresholds for any channels which differ from the nominal value.
-require a threshold which is greater or smaller than the nominal
-value.

 Once the base threshold has been set, the user can initialise maps
 for threshold and polarity.